Lane Thomas Player Props: Nationals vs. Cubs

 Lane Thomas At The Plate

-- Thomas has 109 hits and an OBP of .348 to go with a slugging percentage of .490.
-All three of those stats rank first among Washington hitters this season.
+- Thomas has an OPS of .827, fueled by an OBP of .343 to go with a slugging percentage of .484.
+All three of those stats are best among Washington hitters this season.

-- Among qualified batters, he ranks 11th in batting average, while his on-base percentage ranks 38th and he is 27th in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 12th, his on-base percentage ranks 45th, and he is 34th in the league in slugging.

-- In 35 games this season (38.0%), Thomas has picked up an RBI, and in 12 of those games (13.0%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 37.6% of his games this season, Thomas has driven in at least one run.
+In 12 of those games (12.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

+- He has scored in 50 of 93 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.